 Gambling addiction can be detrimental to the life of not only the gambler, but their friends and family as well.
 A long-term effect involves the loss of relationships with loved ones.
 In many cases, personal relationships are put at risk in an effort to continue gambling and habits associated with gambling.
 Typically, the emotional consequences of compulsive gambling result in other addictions forming as the individual may turn to alcohol or other substances to escape any ill feelings.
 This can result in long-term physical damage to the individual.

 What Are The Treatment Options?

 If you find yourself or a loved one relating to these causes, symptoms, or consequences, it is important to seek help and refuge as soon as possible to avoid further addiction and consequences.
 Here are a few treatment options you may need to access:

 - Medication – Although medication will not end your gambling addiction directly, medication can be used to treat any chemical imbalances in your brain that are contributing to compulsive gambling.
 These medications are typically used to treat anxiety or depression and are prescribed by a medical professional.

 - Behavioral Therapy – Therapy can be sought after in a variety of forms.
 You can find a therapist near you for a one-on-one consultation or find group therapy locations in your community if you prefer a group setting.
 Therapy can help solve your gambling addiction by keeping you accountable as well as easing your need to gamble.

-If you do not have immediate access to professional help, it is important to reach out to a friend or family member that can help you take the first step to ending your gambling addiction by ending any betting actions.
+If you do not have immediate access to professional help, it is important to reach out to a friend or family member that can help you take the first step to end your gambling addiction by stopping any betting actions.
 They may also be able to lend some emotional support and keep an eye on you until you can get access to effective resources.